 Additionally, if you wait until you are too close to this deadline, an attorney may feel there is not enough time to prepare your case for success before the deadline.
 You may have a tough time finding an attorney with a solid reputation handling dog bite claims—or, for that matter, any attorney at all—to take on your case if you wait until this deadline is looming.

 The reality is that not every dog bite victim realizes that they need an attorney right away.
 You shouldn’t let that deter you from taking the right steps now, but it is important to have realistic expectations.

 If you waited longer than the average dog bite victim to speak to a lawyer, the answers to questions like whether you still have a case and how late is too late depend heavily on the unique facts of your case.

-Scenario #1: You didn’t want to make the dog bite into a legal matter, but you did take it seriously.
-You reported it to the police or the health department.
-You went to urgent care or the emergency room and have had follow-up care since then.
+You didn’t want to make the dog bite into a legal matter, but you did take it seriously, so you reported it to the police or the health department.
+Then you went to urgent care or the emergency room and have since received follow-up care.
 You have pictures of the wounds and know people who witnessed the attack.
-The reason you’re thinking about hiring a lawyer now is because you’re still out of work and just found out that you need surgery – which means more medical expenses and even more time out of work.
+The reason you’re thinking about hiring a lawyer now is because you’re still out of work and just found out that you need surgery—which means more medical expenses and even more time out of work.

 The fact that you did a good job documenting the attack and your injuries, and that you have been seeking medical care from the start, will really help you.
 Call a dog bite attorney right away, because the sooner you get us involved, the more we can do for you and for your claim.